CS 886: Topics in Language Models (Fall 24)

 • Team Formation: By Sep 25, students form teams of up to three members and sign up at bit.ly/cs886signup (Sheet 2).

-• Progress Report: By Nov 1, students submit a progress report detailing the work completed so far, challenges encountered, and any adjustments to the initial plan.
+• Progress Report: By Nov 8, students submit a progress report detailing the work completed so far, challenges encountered, and any adjustments to the initial plan.
+Submit your progress report by updating your OpenReview submission.

 • Final Presentation: On Nov 27, students present their project findings to the class, providing a clear overview of their approach, results, and conclusions.